PacoReinaCampo/MPSoC-NTM/doc/isa/msp430/markdown/verification/test-64.md

 :RV64I - "RV64I Standard Extension for Integer Instructions for Machine-level Instructions (+ RV32I)"

+The RV64I table describes the RV64I extension for machine-level instructions, introducing integer operations and functionalities optimized for the highest privilege execution mode in 64-bit implementations.

 | test rv64                | status      |
 |--------------------------|:------------|
 | `rv64mzicbo-p-zero`      | `no passed` |

 :RV64ZICBO - "RV64ZICBO Standard Extension for Machine-level Instructions"

+The RV64ZICBO table outlines the RV64ZICBO extension, which introduces machine-level instructions optimized for handling cache block operations in 64-bit environments.